4 Tips for Bed Bug Prevention in Hotel Rooms

 Proper documentation is of utmost importance.
 Reports regarding customer complaints, inspections, and the treatments carried out help the concerned department tackle a bed bug infestation effectively.
 Just as early detection is essential, proper documentation is also crucial.
 You can keep a track of previous incidences of infestation and track the occurrence and areas that are frequently infected.
 This helps you chart a clear strategy to eliminate bed bugs.

 3. Take Appropriate Preventive Action

-The next step is the planned prevention.
+The next step is planned prevention.
 If a bed bug infestation is ignored for long, it becomes more difficult to eliminate these pests because of their ability to harbor in hard-to-reach areas and how quickly they breed and spread.
 Sealing the areas that are prone to infestation is important.
-For instance, use sealed mattress and pillow casements.
+For instance, use sealed mattresses and pillow casements.
 If your hotel is prone to bed bug infestations, it is important to consider partnering with professional bed bug exterminators.